New Breast Reconstruction Advances

 Traditional Breast Reconstruction

 The majority of breast reconstruction procedures involve breast implants.
 In this traditional reconstruction procedure, saline or silicone implants are placed below the pectoral muscles, forcing them to stretch to accommodate the implants.
-“This method works for a good deal of people, but many women experience pain as well as decreased range of motion in the shoulder,” reports Sacks.
+“This method works for a good deal of people, but many women experience pain as well as decreased range of motion in the shoulder,” reports Manahan.
 “Over time, chest wall deformities from the implants can form as well.”

 What to Consider Before Breast Reconstruction